 With the well-publicised difficulties the NHS is currently having, a lot of talk has turned to the benefits (or otherwise) of private health insurance.
-Now, I make no claims about being a great expert on the subject, but around half of our patients at Victory have their treatment fully or partly funded by their health insurance, and the rest self-fund, so I have some experience and some opinions which I’m happy to share.
+Now, I make no claims about being a great expert on the subject, but around half of our patients have their treatment fully or partly funded by their health insurance, and the rest self-fund, so I have some experience and some opinions which I’m happy to share.
 Not all health insurance companies are created equal, by a long chalk – and each company sells a variety of different policies, so this is very much not a comprehensive guide.

-At Victory, we are currently able to work with:
+I am currently able to work with:

 - Cigna (and Cigna International)